marisayumg/daily-code-challenge/039-css-variable-fonts/README.md

 ## Requirements

 1. Upload a variable font;
-2. Add changing weight and slant for the font in an animation.
+2. Animate changing weight and slant of the font.